colleenrideout/technical_exercise/response.md

 checks I performed as a starting off point.

 #### 1. Null Values
+It looks like about 70% of the dataset is empty (8,963,777 of 12,763,564 cells).
 A number of columns appear to be empty (or near empty) of datapoints.
 I wasn't sure if this was due to it being a public version of the data.
 As a quick sanity check, I validated the number of columns reported in this table equals the column count of the data (242 features).

 _note: ranges are left-inclusive, right-exclusive_